statnett/vue-plotly/README.md

 * `data`

   The traces to draw.
-Will trigger a call to newPlot when changed.
+Will trigger a call to react when changed.

 * `layout`